LLM in International Commercial Arbitration

-The LLM with a concentration in International Commercial Arbitration is designed to combine a robust academic foundation, a capstone practice experience in which every student will compete in an international arbitration competition, methodical examination and practice of the negotiation and mediation processes, and enough electives for students to be able to take electives to sit for the New York or California bar exam.
+The LLM in International Commercial Arbitration expanded from a LLM Concentration in Fall 2016.
+The program is designed to combine a robust academic foundation, a capstone practice experience in which every student will gain experience in a mock international arbitration setting, methodical examination and practice of the negotiation and mediation processes, and enough electives for students to be able to take electives to sit for the New York or California bar exam.

 Lucy Reed is Partner for Freshfields Bruckhaus Deringer, and the global co-head of the international arbitration group.
 She chairs the Institute for Transactional Arbitration and serves on the LCIA Court and ICC Arbitration Commission.
 She was president of the American Society of International Law.Reed sat on the Eritrea-Ethiopia Claims Commission and directed the Claims Resolution Tribunal for Dormant Accounts in Switzerland.
 Before joining the firm, she was the first general counsel for the Korean Peninsula Energy Development Organization and, while with the US State Department, the US agent to the Iran-US Claims Tribunal.
 Following her role as general counsel of the Korean Peninsula Energy Development Organization (1995 - 1998), one of Lucy's areas of focus is international arbitration involving South Korean public and private parties.Reed is ranked as a top-tier international arbitration practitioner by Chambers USA 2011, and as a leading lawyer in international arbitration in The Legal 500 US 2011.